Intro

 To move forward, we must make room for voices that are not already protected by wealth or access to power.
 We must stop mistaking performance for change.
 And we must decide clearly whether we are here to reshape the system, or simply re-style it in a different image.

-2 responses to “Performative Outrage in the Media (Jeff Bezos got married)”
+One response to “Performative Outrage in the Media (Jeff Bezos got married)”